Skip to Content

 • Your “bank” calls and wants to send you a code to verify your account to trick you into giving them the authentication they need for full access.

-None of these are true of course.
-"At USAA, if we need to notify members of fraudulent activity, we'll send a fraud alert via SMS text message that'll connect you to your USAA app," says Wolfe.
-"We'll never call you on an outbound call and ask you for your multifactor authentication or online password.
-If you receive a call that seems suspicious, don't be shy about hanging up and calling 800-531-USAA."
+None of these messages are true, of course.
+At USAA Federal Savings Bank, if we need to notify members of fraudulent activity, we'll send a fraud alert via SMS text message that'll connect you to your USAA Federal Savings Bank app.
+We'll never call you and ask you for your multifactor authentication or online password.
+If you receive a call that seems suspicious, don't be shy about hanging up and calling 800-531-USAA (8722).

 Car scams

-Card popping or card cracking
+Card cracking

 Job scams